m-wojnar/reinforced-lib/docs/source/custom_agents.rst

         self.update = jax.jit(partial(self.update))
         self.sample = jax.jit(partial(self.sample, e=e))

-Lastly, we must specify the parameters spaces that each of the implemented method takes.
+Lastly, we must specify the parameters' spaces that each of the implemented method takes.
-It will help the library to automatically infer the necessary parameters from the environment.
+It enables the library to automatically infer the necessary parameters from the environment.

 .. code-block:: python